tylercondon/anchovies/README.md

-# Voice recognition
+# Voice Recognition

-##Problem to solve
+## Problem to Solve

-Usage for this code is when you are going to bed but you do not want to climb out off bed and flip the switch with this code you can say a keyword ex. anchovies. you will then say your'e command ex.
+Usage for this code is when you are going to bed but you do not want to climb out of bed and flip the switch with this code you can say a keyword ex. anchovies. you will then say your'e command example.
 Turn off lights.
-Turn on lights. and this is the usage what I have done today is I downloaded the code for the raspberry pi but we have to format the code that the raspberry pi can hear us end off Day 1.
+Turn on lights. and this is the usage

-##Goal
+## Goal

 What my goal is to find a better way of home lighting when this experiment is done I hope that I am able to continue to work on this project.
 And make my program be able to control a entire house.